-Chimney breasts and fireplaces

-Repair category:

-Notes: A multi fuel stove has been installed in the lounge.
+Chimney breasts and fireplaces Repair category: Notes: A multi fuel stove has been installed within the living room.
 It is assumed that the installation complies with the Building Standards.

-No significant defects evident.
+Flues should ideally be swept and tested on an annual basis.